Canon 750D vs 60D

-The Canon EOS 750D (called Canon T6i in some regions) and the Canon EOS 60D are two digital cameras that were officially introduced, respectively, in February 2015 and August 2010.
+The Canon EOS 750D (called Canon T6i in some regions) and the Canon EOS 60D are two digital cameras that were announced, respectively, in February 2015 and August 2010.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 750D has a resolution of 24 megapixel, whereas the 60D provides 17.9 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 750D has a resolution of 24 megapixels, whereas the 60D provides 17.9 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 60D is notably larger (15 percent) than the Canon 750D.
 Moreover, the 60D is substantially heavier (36 percent) than the 750D.
 It is noteworthy in this context that the 60D is splash and dust-proof, while the 750D does not feature any corresponding weather-sealing.